vlados26/JavaScript-Principles/README.md

 ```

 ## Memoization
-Memoization used to store function result of previous call, to return result of previous call on the next call.
+Memoization used to store function result of previous call and return result of previous call on the next call.
 It's useful when result the same everytime
 ```js
 function repeater(count) {
     return memoize(function allTheAs() {